ivonunes/plumekit/docs/embedding/index.md

 )
 ```

-## Resources
+## Collecting resources

-Use `renderResult` when the host needs collected styles, scripts, state or navigation declarations:
+Templates can declare styles, scripts, images, state and navigation.
+Use `renderResult` when the host needs those collected declarations alongside the HTML:

 ```swift
 let result = try template.renderResult(context)